Cannabis in NJ

 “This legislation will establish an industry that brings equity and economic opportunity to our communities, while establishing minimum standards for safe products and allowing law enforcement to focus their resources on real public safety matters,” said Murphy in signing the bills.
 “Today we’re taking a monumental step forward to reduce racial disparities in our criminal justice system, while building a promising new industry and standing on the right side of history.
 I’d like to thank the legislature, advocates, faith leaders, and community leaders for their dedicated work and partnership on this critical issue.”

 Disparities in law enforcement over the years have seen Black New Jersey residents more than three times as likely as white residents to be charged with marijuana possession, despite similar rates of usage.
 The recently signed bills, however, decriminalize the use or possession of up to six ounces of marijuana.
 Marijuana for medical purposes has been legal in the state since 2010, but patients are not allowed to grow their own cannabis.
+They can, however, order online from the options of the New Jersey or philadelphia dispensary menu, as per their need.

 Recently approved legislation also includes a reduction in penalties for underage use or possession, with written warnings and referrals to community services like mentorships and counseling rather than harsh fines or criminal punishments.

-One goal of the new state cannabis industry is to take over the current illegal trafficking in marijuana and to channel tax revenues to support impact zones, minority communities like Atlantic City, Camden, East Orange, Irvington, Newark, Paterson, Trenton, and other areas that have been most damaged by unfair treatment from law enforcement and others in the war on drugs.
+That being said, one goal of the new state cannabis industry is to take over the current illegal trafficking in marijuana and to channel tax revenues to support impact zones, minority communities like Atlantic City, Camden, East Orange, Irvington, Newark, Paterson, Trenton, and other areas that have been most damaged by unfair treatment from law enforcement and others in the war on drugs.

 At the time of the bill signing American Civil Liberties Union of New Jersey (a founding member of New Jersey United for Marijuana Reform) Executive Director Amol Sinha commented, “With Governor Murphy’s signature, the decades-long practice of racist marijuana enforcement will begin to recede, in a shift that emphasizes the urgency of building the most equitable framework possible for cannabis legalization.
 With this historic reform, New Jersey also shifts our approach to youth possession and use by moving away from the punitive status quo to a framework that values public health, harm reduction, and the well-being of young people.”

 He continued, “Our state’s cannabis laws can set a new standard for what justice can look like, with the removal of criminal penalties for possession and an unprecedented portion of tax revenue dedicated to addressing the harms wrought by the drug war.
 Signing these laws puts in motion the next phase of this effort: to work relentlessly to transform the principles of legalization into greater racial and social justice in New Jersey.
-This is a new beginning —and the culmination of years of advocacy and we must keep in mind that it is only the start.”
+This is a new beginning -and the culmination of years of advocacy and we must keep in mind that it is only the start.”
+These protests are probably justified because, first, cannabis is not just used for recreational purposes but also for medicinal purposes.
+And second, it has already been legalized in so many states.
+Many young people have had to seek the assistance of a criminal defense lawyer based in Arizona and elsewhere simply because they were caught engaging in cannabis consumption and possession.
+However, if it is legal in so many states, why is it still a crime in so many others?

 Overseeing the transition and making sure that social justice remains in focus is the governor-appointed New Jersey Cannabis Regulatory Commission (CRC), which has been designated the decision-making body for the new industry.